Eastern Protestant Christianity: Malankara Mar Thoma Syrian Church

-The Malankara Mar Thoma Syrian Church has its origins in a reformation movement within the Malankara Church in South India, in the latter half of the 19th century.
+The Malankara Mar Thoma Syrian Church has its origins in a Reformation movement within the Malankara Church in South India, in the latter half of the 19th century.
 India was part of the British Empire at the time, while the Malankara Church is an Oriental Orthodox church, in communion with the Syriac Orthodox Patriarchate of Antioch.
 Concurrently, Anglican missionaries from England arrived in South India.
 They became teachers at the church's seminary and made the Bible available in the Malayalam language.
-Inspired by the teachings of the missionaries and imbibing the ideas of the Protestant Reformation from them, a few priests under the leadership of Abraham Malpan initiated a reformation.
+Inspired by the teachings of the missionaries and imbibing the ideas of the European Reformation from them, a few priests under the leadership of Abraham Malpan, initiated a Reformation of the Malankara Church.
 Abraham Malpan also managed to get his nephew Deacon Mathew, ordained as bishop Mathews Mar Athanasius, by the Patriarch of Antioch.
 But many opposed the reforms.
 The groups for and against reforms engaged in court litigations for the church and its properties.
 These ended in 1889, through a verdict favoring the Patriarchal faction.
 Subsequently, the reformed faction became an independent church, known as the Malankara Mar Thoma Syrian Church.
 To date, there are 11 bishops, 1149 priests and over a million laity.
 While retaining many of the Syriac high church practices, the Malankara Mar Thoma Syrian Church is Reformed in its theology and doctrines.
 The church employs a reformed variant of the Liturgy of Saint James, with many parts in the local vernacular.
 The Malankara Mar Thoma Syrian Church is in full communion with the Anglican Communion and maintains friendly relations with many other churches.